 Turn peaches and fruity hot habanero peppers into a delicious sweet and spicy preserves.
-It is perfect on wings, as a glaze for pork chops or with cream cheese and crackers for a quick and easy appetizer.
+Peach habanero jam is perfect on wings, as a glaze for pork chops or with cream cheese and crackers for a quick and easy appetizer.

 Pops has a habanero plant at the farm that is going crazy.
 Every time he goes there to harvest the garden, he comes home with dozens of habaneros.